pedrolcl/dmidiplayer/README.md

 * Lyrics, Piano Player and MIDI Channels views
 * Supports MID/KAR (Standard MIDI Files) and WRK (Cakewalk) file formats

+New in v1.3.1:

+* Fix for ticket#4: crash if user tries to close the program's main window while playing
+* Fix for ticket#6: man page added (pandoc markdown source)
+* Warn the user when the playlist has changed but not saved
+* New setting for playlist auto advance

 New in v1.3.0:

 * Playlist editor dialog